Óscar García (footballer, born 1973): Reims

 García returned to the French Ligue 1 in June 2021, being appointed at Reims on a three-year deal.
 Starting with a goalless draw at Nice on 8 August, he won on his fifth attempt with a 2–0 victory at Rennes.

 García's one full season at the Stade Auguste-Delaune resulted in a 12th-place finish.
 He was relieved of his duties on 13 October 2022, with his team 15th in the table, and was replaced by his assistant Will Still.

 OH Leuven

 On 3 November 2023, García was hired at Oud-Heverlee Leuven, taking over a club in the Belgian Pro League relegation zone after 12 games.
 He eventually managed to avoid a drop, with a 1–0 win against Mechelen in injury time.

 One year after arriving, with the side again in the bottom part of the table, García was dismissed alongside his staff.

 Guadalajara

 On 2 December 2024, Guadalajara of the Liga MX announced García as their new head coach from January 2025.
+He was fired three months later, less than 24 hours before a game at UNAM.

+Ajax

+On 10 February 2026, García was appointed at Jong Ajax, placed bottom in the Eerste Divisie; he arrived shortly after Willem Weijs was relieved of his duties by the newly installed technical director Jordi Cruyff.
+He managed some improvement and, on 8 March, became caretaker manager of the first team in place of the dismissed Fred Grim, who returned to his role in the academy.

+Pogoń Szczecin

+On 23 June 2026, García became coach of Ekstraklasa club Pogoń Szczecin on a three-year contract.